-- a.
-What type of light or glare will the proposal produce?
-What time of day would it mainly occur? - b.
-Could light or glare from the finished project be a safety hazard or interfere with views? - c.
-What existing off-site sources of light or glare may affect your proposal? - d.
-Proposed measures to reduce or control light and glare impacts, if any:
+- b.
+Could light or glare from the finished project be a safety hazard or interfere with views?
+It is unlikely that light or glare from the facility will create a safety hazard or cause view interference. - c.
+What existing off-site sources of light or glare may affect your proposal?